 And I'm Steve Inskeep.
 We're going to get an eye exam today in Your Health.
 In a moment, we'll hear about the success of Lasik eye surgery and some of the complaints.

 AMOS: But first, we'll look at the rising rates of nearsightedness and why researchers are surprised at what seems to be the cause.
 NPR's Joseph Shapiro explains.

 JOSEPH SHAPIRO: Think of this as a kind of medical detective story.
 Start with this: The percentage of Americans who are nearsighted has gone way up in 30 years.

-Dr. SUSAN VITALE (National Eye Institute): Thats a pretty bit increase.
-Its a 66 percent increase.
+SUSAN VITALE: That's a pretty bit increase.
+It's a 66 percent increase.

-Dr. DON MUTTI (College of Optometry, Ohio State University): Kepler wrote about it about 400 years ago, that he thought his nearsightedness was due to his intense study of astronomical tables and so forth.
+DON MUTTI: Kepler wrote about it about 400 years ago, that he thought his nearsightedness was due to his intense study of astronomical tables and so forth.

 SHAPIRO: Dr. Don Mutti at the Ohio State University is a kind of detective of myopia.
 Like other scientists researching this, he, too, suspected that after genetics, things like reading were probably a big cause.